Shopify/remote-dom/packages/core/README.md

 ##### `RemoteReceiver.subscribe()`

 `RemoteReceiver.subscribe()` allows you to subscribe to changes in a remote element.
-This includes changes to the remote element’s properties and children.
+This includes changes to the remote element’s properties and list of children, but note that you will not receive updates for properties or children of _nested_ elements.

 The first argument to this function is the remote element you want to subscribe to, and the second is a function that will be called with the updated description of that element on each change:

 ```ts
 import {RemoteReceiver} from '@remote-dom/core/receivers';